markathomas/rwsplitter/README.md

 `SpringTenantIdentifierResolver.setCurrentTenant(String tenant)`, or
 * Setting the tenant in your `HttpSession` under the session attribute `tenantIdentifier` (configurable, see below)

-Due to the varied nature of individual environments and configurations there is only a single concrete implementation available in this project named `PropertiesFileMultiTenantConnectionProvider` that creates instances of `PropertiesFileDataSourceConnectionProvider` which is based off of properties files in the classpath.
+There are two concrete implementations available in this project.
+The first is named `PropertiesFileMultiTenantConnectionProvider` that creates instances of `PropertiesFileDataSourceConnectionProvider` which is based off of properties files in the classpath and.
 To use this implementation there should be a properties file for every available tenant in the root of your classpath named `[tenant identifier].properties`.
+The second is `SystemsManagerMultiTenantConnectionProvider` that creates instances of `SystemsManagerDataSourceConnectionProvider` which reads from Amazon SSM Parameter Store for variables used to configure the connection pool.
 Additionally you must have `hibernate-hikaricp.jar` and an implementation of HikariCP on your classpath.

 #### Configuration using Spring JavaConfig